Liability Car Insurance

 The bodily injury uninsured/underinsured motorist covers medical expenses and lost wages of the injured person.
 It can also cover the costs of funeral expenses.
 In addition, it may cover the costs of damage to a car or any other property.
 However, UMPD may require a deductible.
 For more information, contact your insurance agent.
 You will be glad you had it.

 The uninsured/underinsured motorist (UM) coverage on your liability car insurance pays for medical expenses if the at-fault driver does not have enough insurance coverage.
 Underinsured motorist coverage comes in handy if an uninsured driver causes property damage.
 The policy will pay for the remainder of the medical expenses.
-The limit is per accident or per person, so make sure you have enough coverage to cover your expenses.
+The limit is per accident or person, so make sure you have enough coverage to cover your expenses.